-Early one morning driving to work, lamenting the loss of our tree-of-heaven (it was the morning the tree feller was coming back to poison the shoots that were springing up all over our yard), I began to notice previously overlooked tree-of-heaven by the roadside.
+Early one morning driving to work, lamenting the loss of our tree-of-heaven (it was the morning the tree feller was coming back to poison the shoots that were springing up all over our yard), I began to notice previously overlooked trees-of-heaven by the roadside.
 I’d not realised there were so many.
 Now I was seeing them everywhere.
 It seemed like an epidemic.

 I started photographing them from the car as I passed.
 This was the first I noticed, Parkhurst Road N7, beside Holloway Prison at the top of Camden Road.
-Tree-of-heaven are particularly noticeable at this time of year when they are full of fruit, yellow green turning to orange and sometimes bright red.
+Trees-of-heaven are particularly noticeable at this time of year when they are full of fruit, yellow green turning to orange and sometimes bright red.
 This year the bunches of winged seeds appear more abundant than usual.

 This was on Kentish Town Road NW1, snapped on the run through the sunroof.